DiegoEliasCosta/diegoeliascosta.github.io/_pages/about.md

 - **Football** A Brazilian that likes football?
 How original.
 I used to play football a lot and have always loved the game.
 I try to watch games from some major league, and I support my local team, Cruzeiro (the greatest of Minas).

 - **Videogames.** Videogames was the main reason I ended up choosing Computer Science instead of any other engineering major.
-My first contact with programming was through the RPG Maker, a platform where we could develop (old-school) RPG games, and sometimes we needed to program in Ruby.
+My first contact with programming was through the RPG Maker, a platform where we could develop (old-school) RPG games, and sometimes needed to program in Ruby.
 Today, I am still fond of RPG and try to play some of them when I have time.

 - **Movies and Series.** Fantasy and Scify are my favorite genre, but we watch anything good.
 Except for horror movies.
 I can't stand them.